Updated April 1, 2016

 Who may apply for an absentee ballot?

-Any registered voter who, on the day of the election, will be temporarily absent from his or her residence.
-By law, the post office cannot forward ballots, so an absentee ballot request is required for a voter to temporarily receive a ballot at a different address.
+Any registered voter who, on the day of the election, will be away from their home residence.
+By law, the post office cannot forward ballots.
+An absentee ballot request is required for a voter to receive a ballot at a different address.

 Military and overseas voters: